sublimelsp/LSP/README.md

 Follow the installation steps for a <a href="#available_languages">language server</a>.

-Enable the server by running `LSP: Enable Language Server` from the command palette.

 Open a document supported by the language server.
 LSP should report the language server starting in the status bar.

 Documentation is available at [LSP.readthedocs.io](https://LSP.readthedocs.io).